Skiing In Utah

 Only Minutes Away

-As spectacular as the scenery is, this unique geography makes Utah the most accessible winter vacation playground in the world!
+As spectacular as the scenery is, this unique geography makes Utah one of the most accessible winter vacation playgrounds in the United States.
 It's unbelievably easy to get to.
 In fact, locals tend to take this closeness for granted.

-Believe it or not, half the people in the US are within a 2½ hour flight from the Salt Lake International Airport.
-When that flight lands, you’re less than an hour drive from 11 world-class ski resorts.
+Believe it or not, half the people in the US are within a 2½ hour flight from the Salt Lake City International Airport.
+When that flight lands, you’re less than an hour's drive from 11 world-class ski resorts.
+Downtown Salt Lake City is less than a 30-minute drive from some of the best ski resorts in the world.

 Drive a little or come from another direction and you’ll find four more.